-In assessing our supply chain, three categories were applied: quantum of spend, product/service provided and geographic origin.
+In assessing our supply chain, we apply three categories: quantum of spend, product/service provided and geographic origin.
 VLRS recognises that the risk of modern slavery practices exists irrespective of VLRS' contractual spend with a supplier.
-However, consistently with the principle of prioritisation set out in the Commonwealth guidance4, VLRS focused on contracts with a value threshold in excess of \$10,000.
+However, consistently with the principle of prioritisation set out in the Commonwealth guidance, VLRS focuses on contracts with a value threshold in excess of \$10,000.
 Using the authoritative guide, Global Slavery Index 2018 prepared by the Walk Free Institute, our remaining vendors were assigned a country risk rating based on the geographical location of their operation.
-The country risk rating was based on the estimated prevalence of population in modern slavery (victims per 1,000 population) as follows:
+We base the country risk rating on the estimated prevalence of population in modern slavery (victims per 1,000 population) as follows: